github-education-resources/GitHubGraduation-2022/_data/Nilesh2000/Nilesh2000.md

+---
-name: NILESH D
+name: Nilesh D
-institution: SRI VENKATESWARA COLLEGE OF ENGINEERING
+institution: Sri Venkateswara College of Engineering
 quote: Work hard today to have the opportunity to work harder tomorrow
 github_user: Nilesh2000
+---